 Your last day (Saturday) Your program finishes after breakfast and our team will drop you at Kanchanaburi bus station from where a bus to Bangkok leaves every 30 minutes, a journey of 2½ hours costing about $10.
 A night or two in Bangkok is a perfect end to your trip.
 If you are in a hurry to get to the airport, a taxi from Kanchaburi will be around $100 – allow a journey time of 3-3 ½ hours and book your flight to depart no earlier than 6pm.

 Accommodation is provided in a spacious, wooden house within the Sanctuary grounds.
 The rooms are simple, yet comfortable and appropriate for this setting.
 Volunteers share a bunk-style room with up to four others, and bathrooms are shared.
 Rooms are lockable and there is wifi access, a safety box for your valuables, hot showers and western toilets.
-A private room upgrade is available for $105 per room (single or twin-share).

 We will provide breakfast, lunch and dinner on weekdays and brunch and dinner on weekends.
 Meals are typically Thai and vegetarian-friendly